-If your teen needs counseling here are some concepts to keep in mind.
-Many teens can benefit from sorting out his or her thoughts, feelings, actions, and reactions.
-A desire or need for counseling does not mean someone is “crazy,” but that someone objective to speak with may be helpful to clarify concerns.
-Keep in mind that about 1 in 5 teens have mental health symptoms.
-These symptoms are often treated like any medical problem.
-For example, if you break your arm, you go to an orthopedic doctor.
-If you have a sore throat, you see an EENT specialist.
-If you are feeling depressed, anxious, or just need to sort out your thoughts, feelings, and behaviors, you go to a counselor.
+If your teen needs counseling, here are some ideas to consider.
+Many teens can benefit from sorting out his or her thoughts, feelings, and behaviors with an objective third party.
+A desire or requirement for counseling does not mean someone is inept, but that the objectivity of another person may be helpful to simplify matters.
+Keep in mind that about 20% of teens have some mental health symptoms which may be treated like any medical problem requiring a specialist.

-Mental health involves how you think, act, and feel in a variety of life situations.
-Teens have mental health difficulties when their thoughts, actions, and feelings repeatedly create barriers or unhealthy responses in their lives.
-While every teen has things he or she does and does not like in life, repeated unwanted thoughts, feelings, or actions may create ongoing patterns that become increasingly self-defeating.
-Identifying this early may indicate an underlying treatable issue that can be resolved if caught at the beginning.
+Positive mental health involves thinking, acting, and feeling in ways that promote a better state of well-being in a variety of life situations.
+Teens have mental health difficulties when their thoughts, actions, and feelings repetitively create impediments or unhealthy responses in their lives.
+While every teen has items he or she does and does not prefer, repeated unwanted thoughts, feelings, or actions may create ongoing patterns that become increasingly ingrained and self-defeating.
+Early identification and treatment of problems are crucial.

-Some reasons for teen mental health issues may include medical conditions, which can be treated by an MD.
-A medical condition is usually the first item to consider and rule out before moving on to assess mental health issues.
-The following are just some events that may trigger mental health issues:
+Some reasons for teen mental health issues may include medical conditions which should be treated by a physician.
+This should be a primary consideration to rule out physical maladies before moving on to assess mental health issues.

-- There are two kinds of stress.
-Eustress can be beneficial stress such as motivating a teen to study harder for a test.
-Distress happens when a teen does not manage stress well leading to other complications such as excessive paralyzing worry or anxiety.
+When a teen is involved in, or witnesses, some threatening events, there are two kinds of stress that can occur.
+Eustress can be beneficial stress, such as motivating a teen to study harder for a test.
+Distress happens when a teen does not manage stress well, leading to other complications, such as paralyzing anxiety or sadness.

-- If a teen loses an important person in his or her life (e.g., death, moving, breakup), sadness and loneliness is normal and should improve over time.
-However, sometimes the teen gets locked into long periods of grief and sadness that does not improve.
+If a teen loses an important person in his or her life (e.g., divorce, death, moving, breakup), sadness and loneliness are normal for a while and usually improve over time.
+However, sometimes the teen becomes bogged down in extended periods of grief and sadness.
 This sadness may become more ingrained and become part of the thought and behavior patterns of the teen that negatively affect his or her relationship with self, friends, parents, siblings, etc.

-- Individual counseling involves just the teen and his or her counselor and provides a safe, confidential forum to identify thoughts, actions and feelings and express them for further clarification and problem solving.
-Homework may also be very helpful for the teen such as journaling.
-Individual counseling typically lasts about 45 minutes.
+- Individual counseling involves just the teen and his or her counselor and provides a safe, confidential forum to identify thoughts, actions, reactions, and feelings and express them for further clarification and problem-solving.
+Homework may also be very helpful for the teen, such as journaling.
+An individual counseling session typically lasts about 45 minutes.

 - Family counseling includes the teen with one or more family members.
-Because multiple parties are present, there is a chance to work on problems that affect the family.
-The counselor will discourage interrupting, encourage respectful communication, and make sure everyone gets to voice their concerns.
+This provides an arena to observe issues that involve the family.
+The counselor will discourage interrupting, encourage respectful communication, and facilitate a chance for each to share their story.
 These appointments usually range from 45 – 90 minutes.

-It is important for the counselor and teen to develop a trusting relationship to facilitate more teen disclosure with an eye toward developing better management of, for example, depression, anxiety, or relationship problems.
-On occasion, the counselor and teen relationship will not work well, which would be known by the second or third session, and another counselor can be chosen.
+It is important for the counselor and teen to develop a trusting relationship to facilitate more teen disclosure with an eye toward developing better management of issues such as anxiety or relationship problems.
+On occasion, the counselor and teen relationship will not work well, which should be known by the second or third session, and another counselor can be chosen.

-While counselors are educated, trained, experienced, and credentialed to address many issues like depression, anxiety, and relationship conflicts, it is important to realize that the counselor will not solve the problems for the client.
-The counselor collaborates with the teen to identify the issue, clarify it, and create some workable steps to manage or resolve the matter.
-Collaboration helps the teen realize that he or she has a part in the problem and a part in the solution.
-They psychology of it is that if the teen comes up with the solution with collaboration, then he or she will be more invested in it and work harder at implementing the possible solutions.
+While counselors are educated, trained, experienced, and credentialed to address many issues like anxiety and relationship conflicts, it is important to realize that the counselor will not resolve the problems for the client.
+The counselor collaborates with the teen to identify the issue, clarify it, and create some effective steps to manage or resolve the matter.
+Collaboration helps the teen realize that he or she has a role in the problem and in the solution.
+If the teen comes up with a collaborative solution, he or she may be more invested in it and work harder at implementing the possible solutions.

-As a counselor I have worked with many broken-hearted parents as they suffer over their teen’s unexplainable and sometimes destructive behavior.
+As a counselor, I have worked with many broken-hearted parents as they suffer over their teen’s baffling and sometimes damaging behavior.
 I have heard the parental comments that their daughter was such an easy child, kind, and giving.
-Parents then wrestle with thoughts about what they think they could/should have done something differently such as be more loving, in touch, stricter, etc. Other parents look for who or what to blame and make statements such as anxiety runs in the family, she is just like her mother, or all the men on my side of the family struggle with addiction.
+Parents then wrestle with thoughts about what they think they could/should have done differently, such as been more loving, in touch, stricter, etc. Other parents look for who or what to blame and make statements such as “anxiety runs in the family”, “she is just like her mother”, or “all the men on my side of the family struggle with anger or addiction”.

 If you are desiring Christian Counseling for your teen, I have many years of experience working with Christian families who want nothing more than a healthy, Godly teen and family situation.
 I would be glad to help you with your family.